sematext/docs/docs/agents/sematext-agent/kubernetes/events.md

 ### Namespace filter

 Sematext Agent collects events from all existing namespaces.
-If you want to collect events from the specific namespace, set the `KUBERNETES_EVENTS_NAMESPACE` environment variable to desired Kubernetes namespace.
+If you want to collect events from a specific namespace, set the `KUBERNETES_EVENTS_NAMESPACE` environment variable to the desired Kubernetes namespace.

 ### Disabling events